p8nut/snake_arduboy/README.md

 }
  ```

- Try to upload this code to your Arduboy.
+ Try to upload this code to your Arduboy by clicking on this icon ![alt text][./img/upload_button.png].
  you must be able to read "Hello World" on your screen; if not call an **Assistant**

  ## First Draw Something